Parallel Simulation of Contact and Actuation for Soft Growing Robots: Introduction

-We present a new modeling framework that captures how vine robots buckle, bend, deform, and extend while growing into obstacles and steering with series pneumatic artificial muscles (sPAMs)~\cite{greer2017series}.
-Our modeling framework independently considers the effects of the actuator and inflated body when calculating the moment balance discretized along the length.
-Importantly, this leverages a continuous form of the thin-walled inflated tube buckling model that includes partial buckling reactions under small angle deflection~\cite{wang2024anisotropic}, allowing us to predict both distributed actuation seen during steering and concentrated actuation seen under environmental contact.
-We use this model in a parallel simulation framework~\cite{robosoft_diff_sim} for fast and accurate prediction of actuated vine robots navigating cluttered environments.
-We demonstrate that this model is appropriate for long-horizon planning by applying it in a design optimization task: finding vine robot designs that minimize the number of actuators needed to navigate a complex, cluttered environment.
-Our work provides for the first time the tools to design, model, control, and plan for vine robots while leveraging their full capabilities in both simulated and real environments.
-We release our simulator as open source: \url{https://github.com/CoMMALab/ActVineSimPy}.
+\begin{itemize} \item \textbf{Unified modeling of growth, steering actuation, bending, and contact}: We present a new modeling framework that captures how vine robots buckle, bend, deform, and extend while growing into obstacles with active steering.
+We choose series pneumatic artificial muscles (sPAMs)~\cite{greer2017series} as bending actuators for this study.
+Our modeling framework independently considers the effects of the actuator and inflated body when calculating the moment balance discretized along the length of the vine robot.
+Importantly, this leverages a continuous form of the thin-walled inflated tube buckling model that includes partial buckling reactions under small angle deflection~\cite{wang2024anisotropic} called the wrinkling-based bending moment model.
+Thus, we can predict both distributed actuation seen during steering and concentrated actuation seen under environmental contact. \cref{sec:model} combines the models of sPAM actuation, wrinkling-based restoring moment to calculate the net restoring moment that the vine robot segment experiences.

+\item \textbf{Fast parallel simulation framework}: GPU-parallel simulation has been enabled by efficient parallel computation libraries such as PyTorch and JAX.
+We build upon a prior parallel simulation framework~\cite{robosoft_diff_sim} for fast and accurate prediction of actuated vine robots navigating cluttered environments.
+We use our novel combined actuation, bending, and contact model, and switch to a faster gradient-based penalty method to run a batch of simulations in parallel with orders of magnitude speedups. \cref{sec:sim} describes the details of position-based dynamic simulation.
+To perform fast computations of sPAM actuators, a neural surrogate model is developed as detailed in \cref{surrogate}. \cref{design_optimization} describes the design optimization framework and the planner algorithm for batched SST$^*$.

+\item \textbf{Application for long-horizon design optimization task}: To demonstrate the capability of our model for long-horizon planning, we apply it in a design optimization task: finding vine robot designs that minimize the number of actuators needed to navigate a complex, cluttered environment.
+The resulting designs successfully reach the target location when deployed in the real environment, demonstrating real-world applications of our framework. \cref{sec:exp_res} describes the experimental and simulation results while analyzing the funneling and robustness behaviors. \end{itemize}

+In summary, our work presents a unified computational framework to optimize the design of vine robots.
+These advances enable the implementation of simulation tools to deploy optimized designs in real, cluttered environments.
+We release our simulator and design optimization tool as open source: \url{https://github.com/CoMMALab/ActVineSimPy}.